t0mg/playwrite-dock/dock/README.md

 ## Assembly

 The project is designed to be very easy to assemble.
-The dock could be made quite a bit slimmer by using custom-built cables at the cost of requiring q lot more soldering.
+The dock could be made quite a bit slimmer by using custom-built cables at the cost of requiring a lot more soldering.

 ### 1. USB C connector